Sarvesh Kumari

 5. Why do I feel anxious without any clear reason?

-Anxiety without reason is more common than most people realize.
-It usually means the patterns are running below the surface — unprocessed stress, fear of the future, or subtle pressure that has been quietly building.
-A therapist helps you find what is actually driving that unexplained unease — which makes it much easier to address and move through.
+Anxiety without reason is more common than most people realise.
+It usually means the patterns are running below the surface, unprocessed stress, fear of the future, or subtle pressure that has been quietly building.
+A therapist helps you find what is actually driving that unexplained unease, which makes it much easier to address and move through.

 6. What are the signs of overthinking I should not ignore?

-Overthinking affecting daily life shows up in specific ways — thoughts that loop constantly, difficulty making simple decisions, mental exhaustion from anxiety, always feeling worried, replaying conversations, and lying awake at night with a mind that simply will not switch off.
+Overthinking affecting daily life shows up in specific ways, such as thoughts that loop constantly, difficulty making simple decisions, mental exhaustion from anxiety, always feeling worried, replaying conversations, and lying awake at night with a mind that simply will not switch off.
 If these feel familiar and persistent, reaching out to an overthinking therapist in Gurgaon is a good next step.

 7. How long does anxiety therapy take to show results?